Mingo Central outscores Nitro, 56-34 on Homecoming

 Goad’s 316 yard performance moved him into first in the state in passing yards past Tug Valley’s Ethan Varney with 1,643 passing yards compared to 1,617 for Varney.

-Lowe completed 19-33 passes for 176 yards and a TD while also running 15 times for 33 yards and two more scores for coach Zach Davis’s club.
+Lowe completed 19-33 passes for 176 yards and a touchdown while also running 15 times for 33 yards and two more scores for coach Zach Davis’ club.

 With the win Mingo Central improves to 4-2 on the season and will return to action next week on the road at the 1-5 Scott Skyhawks, while Nitro sees their record dip below .500 at 3-4 heading into their bye week.